bradymholt/geekytidbits.com/_posts/2015/2015-09-28-complexity-creep.md

 All of these things mean delivering and supporting your software **is going to take longer and cost more money**.

 Think about it.
 Let's take a simple example.
-Let's say you need to write a program that logs the number of milliseconds it takes to send a request to a web application and get the entire response back.
+Let's say you need to write a C# program that logs the number of milliseconds it takes to send a request to a web application and get the entire response back.
 Easy right?
 Something like this...

     static void Main() {
        WebClient client = new WebClient();